TimDemetriades/PythonWebsite/README.md

 # Python Flask Website

-This is a simple website created using Python/Flask that allows users to create an account and add/delete text based notes.
+This is a simple website created using Python/Flask that allows users to create an account and add/delete text-based notes.

 ## Setup & Installation